Annobonese Creole: Grammar

+Pronouns

-Simple Sentences
+Simple sentences

 Fa d’Ambô follows a subject-verb-object (SVO) word order.
-Sentences that are ditransitive (they include a direct object pronoun as well as an indirect object pronoun) must place the indirect object in precedence to the direct object- this arrangement is equivalent to that of the Spanish arrangement, a language which Fa d’Ambô is based heavily on.
-However, unlike Spanish, an indirect object is not preceded/marked by a preposition in Fa d’Ambô.
-The table below displays one sentence translated across Fa d’Ambô, Spanish, and English to further highlight this specific matter:
+Sentences that are ditransitive (they include a direct object pronoun as well as an indirect object pronoun) must place the indirect object before the direct object.
+An indirect object is not marked by a preposition in Fa d’Ambô.
+The table below displays one sentence translated across Fa d’Ambô, Portuguese, and English to further highlight this specific matter: